TOBUGraph: Knowledge Graph-Based Retrieval for Enhanced LLM Performance Beyond RAG: Evaluation

 \subsection{Baselines}

 To evaluate our proposed TOBUGraph approach, we implement three versions of naive RAG systems using LangChain and ChromaDB as baseline approaches.
-The basic RAG pipelines consists of four sequential steps: (1) memory storage document chunking, (2) vector embedding of chunks and vector database storage, (3) retrieval of $k$ most relevant chunks based on user request, and (4) response generation by combining user request and retrieved chunks using LLM \cite{wu2024retrieval}.

-The three implementations differ primarily in their chunking strategies and input data sources as represented in Table~\ref{tab:rag-comparison}.
-RAGv1 processes memory summaries by splitting them into fixed-size chunks with specified overlap.
-RAGv2 also uses memory summaries but creates chunks aligned with memory boundaries, where each chunk corresponds to one memory summary.
-RAGv3 diverges by using raw user-assistant conversations instead of summaries, splitting the input at memory boundaries so each chunk contains one complete conversation.
+Three implementations differ primarily in their chunking strategies and input data sources as represented in Table~\ref{tab:rag-comparison}.
+RAGv1 processes memory summaries by splitting them into fixed-size chunks with a defined overlap.
+RAGv2 takes a different approach by using user-assistant conversations instead of summaries, with each chunk containing one complete conversation.
+RAGv3 also operates on memory summaries, but each chunk corresponds to a single summary.